hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/skd/api/rest/__init__.md

 **Explanation and Crucial Improvements:**

-1. **Hypothetical Code:** The provided code was empty, so I've created mock functions and classes to demonstrate the testing structure.
+1. **Hypothetical Code:** The provided code was empty, so I've created mock functions and classes to demonStarte the testing structure.
 Replace `some_function`, `another_function`, and `MyClass` with your actual code from `aliexpress/api/skd/api/rest`.

 2. **`FakeRequest` Class:** This class mimics a request object, allowing you to easily control the input data for your functions.
 This is essential for isolated tests.